inventree/InvenTree/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request the result of a bug?.**
+**Is your feature request the result of a bug?**
 Please link it here.

 **Problem**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what the problem is. e.g. I'm always frustrated when [...]

 **Suggested solution**
 A clear and concise description of what you want to happen.